jhumelsine/jhumelsine.github.io/_posts/2024-11-22-coupling-and-cohesion-2.md

 Though not obvious at first, this is a highly coupled design.
 All code that references the accessors indirectly depend upon one another since they are all taking some responsibility for state machine behavior.
 A behavior change in one section of the code could change an assumption about the state machine in another section of code.
 Almost as bad, if not worse, no one knows what the actual state machine behavior is, since it's distributed in so many different places.

-I would prefer an implemenation that keeps state machine behavior cohesive, possibly via the [State Design Pattern](https://refactoring.guru/design-patterns/state).
+I would prefer an implementation that keeps state machine behavior cohesive, possibly via the [State Design Pattern](https://refactoring.guru/design-patterns/state).
 This consolidates the state machine behavior.
 The state machine could still provide a `get` accessor for its `state`, but it should not provide a `set` accessor.
-The state machine would define public methods for each `event` that would trigger an internal transition and the implemenation to determine the new `state` would occur in the `event` method within the state machine class.
+The state machine would define public methods for each `event` that would trigger an internal transition and the implementation to determine the new `state` would occur in the `event` method within the state machine class.
 The `state` implementation could be enhanced with the [Observer Design Pattern](https://refactoring.guru/design-patterns/observer) so that the applications could subscribe to future `state` change notifications.

 I suspect that the coupled design occurs when developers don't realize that there's state machine behavior lurking in their class.
-If they don't design for a cohesive state machine, the design will have a tendence to be distributed.
+If they don't design a cohesive state machine, the design will have a tendence to be distributed.

 ### Wrong Abstraction
 My [Getting the Right Abstraction is Hard](https://jhumelsine.github.io/2023/09/22/right-abstraction-is-hard.html) is also about coupling and cohesion.
 In this blog, I described an implementation and design I inherited.
 The implementation featured a base class with several extending classes.
 As I examined the code to understand it, I realized that some behavior implementations were in the wrong places.
 Some behavior implemented in the base class needed to be distributed into the extended classes and some behavior implemented in the extended classes needed to be consolidated in the base class.